armory/cli-deploy-action/README.md

 ## Prerequisites

-1. Review the full set of requirements for Borealis, see [System Requirements](https://docs.armory.io/borealis/borealis-requirements/).
+1. Review the full set of requirements for Borealis at [System Requirements](https://docs.armory.io/borealis/borealis-requirements/).
 2. Complete the [Get Started with Project Borealis](hhttps://docs.armory.io/borealis/quick-start/borealis-org-get-started/) tasks, which include the following:

   - Register for an Armory hosted cloud services account.
 This is the account that you use to log in to the Armory Cloud Console and the Status UI.